LotusLotus

 The Buddha said, "Very good!
 Very good!
 Kāśyapa, you now want to hear me pronounce the Sūtra of the Great Dharma Drum?"

-Kāśyapa replied to the Buddha, "Affirmatively I accept your teachings.
+Kāśyapa replied to the Buddha, “Affirmatively I accept Your teachings.
 Why?
-Because of my [spiritual] state, the Tathāgata regards me highly and treats me with respect.
+Because the Tathāgata regards me highly and treats me with respect.
 What kind of respect?
-He once said to me, 'Come and sit together with me.'
-For this reason, I should recognize his kindness."
+He once said to me, ‘Come and sit together with me.’
+For this reason, I should recognize His kindness.”

-The Buddha said, "Very good!
-Kāśyapa, for this reason, I treat you with respect.
-For example, the king Prasenajit takes good care of the four armed forces.
+The Buddha said, “Very good!
+Kāśyapa, for a good reason, I treat you with respect.
+For example, King Prasenajit takes good care of his four types of armed forces.
 When they fight, they beat the huge war drums and blow the huge war conch shells, standing their ground against the enemy.
-Because of the king's kind caring, they fight, sparing no strength, to defeat the enemy so as to bring peace to the country.
+Because of the king’s kind caring, they fight, sparing no strength, to defeat the enemy in order to bring peace to the country.
 Therefore, bhikṣus, after my parinirvāṇa, Mahākāśyapa should protect and uphold this Sūtra of the Great Dharma Drum.
 For this reason, I let him use half of my seat.
-Accordingly, he should carry on my ways.
-After my parinirvāṇa, he will be capable of proclaiming the Sūtra of the Great Dharma Drum."
+Accordingly, he should carry on my Way.
+After my parinirvāṇa, he will be capable of widely expounding the Sūtra of the Great Dharma Drum.”

 Kāśyapa said to the Buddha, "I am the eldest son born from the mouth of the World-Honored One."

-The Buddha told the bhikṣus, "By analogy, the king Prasenajit teaches his sons to engage in studies, so that they will one day be capable of continuing the royal line.
-Thus, bhikṣus, after my parinirvāṇa, in the same way, the bhikṣu Kāśyapa will protect and uphold this sūtra.
+The Buddha told the bhikṣus, “As an analogy, King Prasenajit teaches his sons to engage in the [five] studies, so that they will one day be capable of continuing the royal line.
+Thus, bhikṣus, after my parinirvāṇa, in the same way the bhikṣu Kāśyapa will protect and uphold this sūtra.

 Kāśyapa said to the Buddha, "It will be as You instruct."